Summer is coming and coffee is good.

 But the average cold brew process takes about 18 hours, and that feels excessive.

-Osma has been developing a solution to that problem for the past two years, and now they're ready to unveil what they've been working on.
-The Osma Pro is their countertop coffee maker that produces barista-level cold brew quickly and efficiently.
-It's available for pre-order now and is slated to ship at the end of June.
+Osma has been developing a solution to that problem for the past couple years, and they recently unveiled what they've been working on.
+It's the Osma Pro, a countertop coffee maker that produces barista-level cold brew quickly and efficiently.

 You start by grinding and then adding your favorite coffee to the portafilter.
 Position a cup of icy water under the intake straw, and an internal pump will suck the water from the cup and force it through the coffee.
 That's where it will pick up the first flavor and aroma compounds before falling back into the cup.
 The cycle continues, creating a looped, recirculating brew process.

 The method cold-extracts the widest range of flavor and aroma compounds from the coffee beans, yielding a rich, complex cup with espresso-like crema and mouthfeel.
-Basically, it does in less than two minutes what traditional cold brew takes a full day to achieve.
+Basically, it does in one minute what traditional cold brew takes a full day to achieve.
 Which means you can press a button, tie your shoes and grab your coffee as you head out the door.

 Or press a button, put on your slippers and drink your coffee on the couch.